10 Types of Data Analytics Charts + Data Visualization Examples

 This way, you can see which features are mostly used by loyal customers and try to replicate their behavior in the rest of your user base to drive customer loyalty.

-#9 Bubble charts
+#9 Bubble data analytics charts

 Bubble charts help you to visualize three dimensions of data in one plot.
 They function like scatter plots but use circles or “bubbles” to represent the magnitude of a data point.

-Essentially, the location of the bubble along both the x and y-axes represents two dimensions, while the bubble’s size measures the third dimension.
+Essentially, the location of the bubble along both the X and Y-axes represents two dimensions, while the bubble’s size measures the third dimension.

 Bubble chart types